© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Old Warren Hill Hillfort is a scheduled monument protected by Cadw under reference CD168.
 View the official record →

-Old Warren Hill Hillfort is a prehistoric defensive earthwork located in Ceredigion, Wales, and is a scheduled ancient monument under the Cadw register.
+Old Warren Hill Hillfort is a prehistoric fortified settlement located in Ceredigion, Wales, designated as a scheduled ancient monument under Cadw reference CD168.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD168.

 Old Warren Hill Hillfort dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Old Warren Hill Hillfort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD168.